Costa Rica Coast to Coast | Bike Hike Kayak | Adventurous Ewe

 • Drinking water and fresh fruit and snacks at the checkpoints

-• All challenge management and hygienic cleaning procedures of equipment before, during and post trip.
+• All challenge management before, during and post trip.

 What's Not Included?